tazjel/declaracad/README.md

 and [enaml](https://github.com/nucleic/enaml/).

-It's similar to [OpenSCAD](http://www.openscad.org/) in that it's all parts are intended to be defined programatically.
-However the language being used is enaml (a superset of python).
-Python developers will find this very easy and intuitive.
+It's similar to [OpenSCAD](http://www.openscad.org/) in that everything is intended to be defined programatically.
+However the language being used is enaml (a superset of python) instead of javascript.
+Python users/developers will find this very easy and intuitive.

 [![Declaracad preview](https://img.youtube.com/vi/SeVcerBlpWE/0.jpg)](https://youtu.be/SeVcerBlpWE)